-1893: After more than a year of planning by the Western Advent Christian Publication Association, Mendota Seminary opened on January 9, 1893.
+1893: After more than a year of planning by the Western Advent Christian Publication Association, Mendota Seminary opened on January 9 in Mendota, Illinois.
 Just six months later, the name was changed to Mendota College.
-Mendota College departments were Preparatory, Academical, Musical, Art and Bible Training, with Commercial (stenography and typewriting) added on January 9, 1893.
+Mendota College departments were Preparatory, Academical, Musical, Art and Bible Training, and Commercial (stenography and typewriting).
 Bible Training courses were initially designed for ministers, with a goal of enriching both their pastoral and professional efforts.
-The seminary opened with 3 students and grew to 31 students at the end of Winter Term.
+The seminary opened with three students and grew to 31 students at the end of Winter Term.
 J. Oscar Campbell served as the first president of the institution.

-1894: Advent Christian women organized The Helper’s Union, an organization designed to contribute food, linens, rugs, furniture, and funds for decorating as needed.
-Barrels of fresh fruit & canned foods came from as far away as Wisconsin.
-They were also influential raising funds for Mendota College.
+1894: Advent Christian women created the Helper’s Union, an organization designed to contribute food, linens, rugs, furniture, and funds for decorating as needed.
+The group was also influential in raising funds for Mendota College’s Bible Training Department.

-1929: The fall 1929 football team was the first to be called the Spartans.
+1929: The football team was the first to be called the Spartans in fall 1929.
 They played on Patterson Field, which was built by students five years earlier.
 The first Spartans had a season record of four wins and three losses.

 1930: The Illinois Department of Public Instruction authorized Aurora College to train elementary and secondary school teachers, marking the beginning of one of the institution’s most successful and longest-standing academic programs.